Bachelor Nation

 What questions are on The Bachelor‘s casting application?

-The casting application begins with typical questions, requesting your name, gender, birthday, and contact information.
+For both contestants and the lead, casting application begins with typical questions, requesting your name, gender, birthday, and contact information.
 What may surprise some is that, by question five, they’re already asking for you to fill in your height and weight.
 We don’t know about you, but a dating app has never asked us how much we weigh.

 If there’s one thing The Bachelor loves, it’s a backstory.
 Casting wastes no time by asking if you’ve ever been married or have any children right out of the gate.
 You’re then asked to share what you do for work, and what your closest big city is.